mlibrary/high_level_browse/README.md

 # => [["Social Sciences", "Economics"],
 #     ["Social Sciences", "Social Sciences (General)"]]

-# ... or use the shortcut syntax
+# ... or use the #[] shortcut syntax

 hlb['NC1766 .U52 D733 2014']
 # => [["Arts", "Art History"],
 #    ["Arts", "Art and Design"],
 #    ["Arts", "Film and Video Studies"]]

-# You can also send more than one at a time
+# You can also send more than one call number at a time

 hlb.topics('E 99 .S2 Y67 1993', 'PS 3565 .R5734 F67 2015')
 # => [["Humanities", "American Culture"],